YiZhang527/Yeetcode/Algorithm/SlidingWindow/problems/2379-minimum-recolors-to-get-k-consecutive-black-blocks.md

-## LeetCode 2379 - Minimum Recolors to Get K Consecutive Black Blocks
+# LeetCode 2379 - Minimum Recolors to Get K Consecutive Black Blocks

-### Description

-You are given a string `blocks` consisting of characters `'W'` and `'B'`, and an integer `k`.
-Return the minimum number of white `'W'` blocks that need to be recolored to black `'B'` so that there is at least one substring of length `k` containing only black blocks.

----

-### Approach: Sliding Window
+## Approach: Sliding Window

 To find the minimum number of white blocks to recolor in any substring of length `k`, we can: